Olfactory bulb: Lateral inhibition

 The interneurons in the external plexiform layer perform feedback inhibition on the mitral cells to control back propagation.
 They also participate in lateral inhibition of the mitral cells.
 This inhibition is an important part of olfaction as it aids in odor discrimination by decreasing firing in response to background odors and differentiating the responses of olfactory nerve inputs in the mitral cell layer.
 Inhibition of the mitral cell layer by the other layers contributes to odor discrimination and higher level processing by modulating the output from the olfactory bulb.
 These hyperpolarizations during odor stimulation shape the responses of the mitral cells to make them more specific to an odor.

-There is a lack of information regarding the function of the internal plexiform layer which lies between the mitral cell layer and the granule cell layer.
+There is little information regarding the function of the internal plexiform layer, which lies between the mitral cell layer and the granule cell layer.